Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

   - preemptive schedulers, can interrupt tasks to allocate CPU to another task, required for responsive systems
   - not preemptive, a task when it's scheduled runs until completion.
 Has minimum overhead but bad for responsiveness
 - static vs dynamic
-  - static, scheduler decisions are based on fixed parameters known before task activation (not very realistic in general)
+  - static, scheduler decisions are based on fixed parameters known before task activation (not very realistic in general purpose systems)
   - dynamic, scheduler decisions are based on parameters that change at run time and new tasks can be added
 - offline vs online
   - offline, run once before activation, when the schedule is decided it doesn't change